liftoffio/LiftoffAds-iOS/README.md

 3. In `General > Frameworks, Libraries, and Embedded Content`, select `Embed & Sign` for `LiftoffAds.xcframework`.

-If you aren't using MoPub mediation, continue to [Code changes](#code-changes) below.
-If you *are* using MoPub mediation, download the Liftoff MoPub Adapter SDK and add it to your project:
+Only if you are using MoPub mediation, download the Liftoff MoPub Adapter SDK and add it to your project:

 4. Download and unzip the [Liftoff MoPub Adapter SDK][latest-mopub].
 5. In `General > Frameworks, Libraries, and Embedded Content`, select `Do Not